kanaka/mal/process/guide.md

 cd mal
 ```

 * Make a new directory for your implementation.
-For example, if you
+For example, if your
-* language is called "quux":
+language is called "quux":
 ```
 mkdir quux
 ```